 - Improve student learning and academic achievement.
 PAGE(S) - Increase learning opportunities for all students, with a special emphasis on low-performing students and reading.
-PAGE(S)

-- Require the measurement of learning outcomes.
-PAGE(S) D. Provide the page number(s) of the material within this application that describes how the proposed charter school will fulfill the optional purposes of charter schools found in section 1002.33(2)(c), F.S.
+PAGE(S) - Encourage the use of innovative learning methods.
+PAGE(S) - Require the measurement of learning outcomes.
+PAGE(S) - D. Provide the page number(s) of the materials within this application that describes how the proposed charter school will fulfill the optional purposes of charter schools found in section 1002.33(2)(c), F.S.
 If one or more of the optional purposes does not apply to the proposed school, please note "N/A".
 This section is optional.

-In accordance with the law, charter schools may fulfill the following purposes: - Create innovative measurement tools.
+In accordance with the law, charter schools may fulfill the following purposes:

+- Create innovative measurement tools.
 PAGES(S) - Provide rigorous competition within the public school district to stimulate continual improvement in all public schools.
 PAGE(S) - Expand the capacity of the public school system.
 PAGE(S) - Mitigate the educational impact created by the development of new residential dwelling units.
-PAGE(S) - Create new professional opportunities for teachers, including ownership of the learning program at the school site, PAGE (S)
+PAGE(S) - Create new professional opportunities for teachers, including ownership of the learning program at the school site.
+PAGE (S)